-Notice: not two weeks after writing the blog post below, I received the sad news that Matt Wrbican on June 1st has lost his battle with cancer and passed away.
-Unfortunately Matt did not get to see his new book published, which is scheduled for July 30th.
+Notice: hardly two weeks after writing the blog post below, the sad news came that Matt Wrbican on June 1st has lost his battle with cancer and passed away.
+Matt did not get to see his new book published, which is now scheduled for August 13th.
+He did however receive the very first copy, a week before his death, says Abigail Franzen-Sheehan, director of publications for The Andy Warhol Museum, in Matt’s obituary in the Pittsburgh Post-Gazette.
 The book will without a doubt be an indispensable addition to Matt Wrbican’s already great legacy in the world of Warhol knowledge.
 Rest in peace, Matt.

 A book I am really looking forward to is A is for Archive, Warhol’s World from A to Z by my friend Matt Wrbican, former chief archivist of The Warhol Museum.
 It will be published by Yale University Press and is scheduled for July.

 Warhol not only was a workaholic, with a gigantic artistic oeuvre, he also was an obsessive collector of, well… anything.
 Matt Wrbican knows!
 He has spent decades archiving and cataloguing Warhol’s art and private collection.
 The Warhol Museum is said to have more than half a million objects in its archives.
 The Carnegie magazine – The Warhol is one of the Carnegie Museums of Pittsburgh – has published a great article on Matt, his work at the archive, and the new book.